KunalRaghav/Tardy/readme.md

 # Tardy

-An app that an help track attendance.
+An app that can help track attendance.

 ## Features: